 The hood release cable breaking is a super common problem on the MK7.
-The hood release is actually two cables with a union above the driver headlamp.
+The hood release is two cables with a union above the driver headlamp.
 This union consists of a metal ball and a plastic cup.
 The cable with the plastic cup takes serious force to move and is well known for exploding.
 When this happens, you can no longer open the hood.

 7. Hood Release Handle

 On the other end of the hood release lies the handle, which has its problem.
-The cable has a metal ball at the end that sits in a pocket inside the handle.
+The cable has a metal ball at the end in a pocket inside the handle.
 Since the cable requires so much pressure to operate, the pocket in the handle can break.

 8. Washer Bottle Sensor

 The fluid level sensor inside the window washer tank collects contaminants and gives a false reading on the dash saying to add washer fluid.
 This is easy to diagnose when the light is on and the tank is full; you know who the culprit is.